yas3anthb/AgentPay-Sentinel/README.md

   event-relay/     read-only WebSocket fan-out for pipeline stage events telegram-bot/    DEMO ONLY: a Telegram client of the same APIs the web uses;
-                   opt-in compose profile, decides nothing (docs/telegram-integration.md) web/             Next.js product frontend — the only UI
+                   opt-in compose profile, decides nothing (docs/telegram-integration.md) web/             Next.js product frontend — the only UI, with a Telegram link tab and a server-side admin proxy
 ```

+Amounts in the demo are INR; the ratios are unchanged from the earlier USD
+figures, so every ALLOW / BLOCK / REQUIRE_APPROVAL outcome is the same.